The Palestinian Museum permanent collection

 A broad handcrafted bracelet of high-calibre silver consisting of five parts, including two unengraved edges and three braided middle sections, two thin and one thick.
 The bracelet bears a stamp that determines the quality of silver.
 It was widespread in the Naqab desert, and its design was influenced by European bracelets.

-Znaq necklace
+Clove necklace